poroping/terraform-provider-fortios/docs/resources/system_fortiai.md

 ## Argument Reference
 * `vdomparam` - Specifies the vdom to which the data source will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

+* `interface` - Specify outgoing interface to reach server.
+This attribute must reference one of the following datasources: `system.interface.name` .
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+Valid values: `auto` `sdwan` `specify` .
+* `source_ip` - Source IP address for communications to FortiAI.
 * `status` - Enable/disable FortiAI.
 Valid values: `disable` `enable` .

 ## Attribute Reference